jimuhh/LDAF-Content/industrial-hemp.md

 <!--service group subhead -->
 ## It's legal to grow and process industrial hemp in Louisiana--if you follow the rules
 ### The Basics
-The Louisiana Department of Agriculture and Forestry regulates production and processing of industrial hemp, which it defines as:
+The Louisiana Department of Agriculture and Forestry defines industrial hemp as:
 > all plant parts and varieties of the cannabis plant and any part of the plant cultivated or possessed by an industrial hemp licensee, with a total THC concentration level of not more than 0.3% on a dry weight basis.

-#### Who's in charge
+#### Who's in charge of what
+- **Production and processing of industrial hemp:** are regulated by The Louisiana Department of Agriculture and Forestry
-Production and processing of **medical marijuana** and/or ingestible or topical products containing Cannabidiol (**CBD**) are regulated by [The Louisiana Board of Health](https://ldh.la.gov/).
-Businesses or individuals interested in **selling CBD products** must also be registered through [the Louisiana Office of Alcohol and Tobacco Control](https://atc.louisiana.gov/).
+- **Production and processing of medical marijuana:** are regulated by [The Louisiana Board of Health](https://ldh.la.gov/) This includes ingestible or topical products containing Cannabidiol (**CBD**)
+- **Sales of CBD products** must be registered through [the Louisiana Office of Alcohol and Tobacco Control](https://atc.louisiana.gov/).

 #### Industrial hemp
 - Comes from the same plant family as medical marijuana (Cannabis Sativa), but contains far less of the psychoactive substance known as THC. (less than .3 vs up to 38% for medical marijuana)